sedramerkhan/Tv-Shows/README.md

 # About The Project

-About
-It's a TV Shows Android app that displays Most Popular TV Shows with the ability to search through all the shows and retrieve all details for the chosen show with Dark Theme & Light Theme.
+It's a TV Shows Android app that displays most popular TV Shows with the ability to search through all the shows and retrieve all details for the chosen show with Dark Theme & Light Theme.
 I used modern android development tools: